Devolutions/doc/docs/en/rdm/windows/dwl/devolutions-web-login-user-interface/index.md

 * the ***Password Generator*** tab, where you can create a strong and secure password for a new account.
 * the ***About*** tab, where you will find links to useful tools and information about {{ en.DWL }}.

-See our [Side menu](/rdm/windows/dwl/devolutions-web-login-user-interface/side-menu/) topic for more information on each of the tabs.
+See [Side menu](/rdm/windows/dwl/devolutions-web-login-user-interface/side-menu/) for more information on each of the tabs.